yingweiwo

 Additional Infomation

-Camizestrant is an orally available selective estrogen receptor degrader (SERD), with potential antineoplastic activity.
-Upon administration, camizestrant binds to the estrogen receptor (ER) and induces a conformational change that results in the degradation of the receptor.
-This prevents ER-mediated signaling and inhibits the growth and survival of ER-expressing cancer cells.
+Camizestrant is an orally administered selective estrogen receptor degrader (SERD) with potential antitumor activity.
+Upon administration, carizestrant binds to the estrogen receptor (ER), inducing a conformational change that leads to receptor degradation.
+This blocks ER-mediated signaling and inhibits the growth and survival of ER-expressing cancer cells.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.